 Explain what it will cost to prepare, launch, and scale.
 Itemize and break things down when it makes sense.
 For example, in addition to upfront costs, show that you also forecast potential costs for things such as hiring a freelance designer, creating a mobile app, employee training, etc.

 It's essential to show that you explored potential risks.

 An "online community" can mean different things to different people.
 Some people will envision a Facebook group.
 Others might imagine a live chat network or an all-in-one complete community portal.

-By setting expectations about the project from the beginning, you'll make sure that everyone is on the same page and understands your vision.
+By setting expectations about the project from the beginning, you'll ensure that everyone is on the same page and understands your vision.

 It's also vital that everyone understands what will be needed to get the project off the ground and scale it.
 If, for example, you tell everyone it's going to take three days to put everything together because you're afraid of rejection, you could end up with a budget that's too low, a team that's too small, or timelines that are too tight.
 And you don't want that.